OneIdentity/safeguard-api-tutorial/spp1-introduction/README.md

 03e2:
 ```

-Safeguard API uses URL versioning.
+The SPP API uses URL versioning.
 The current version is "v3".
 The previous
 version "v2" is also supported, and in many cases, the endpoints are
 equivalent.
 However, it is recommended that you call the most recent version
-of the Safeguard API where possible.
+of the SPP API where possible.
 The good news is that since SPP maintains
 backwards compatibility of the API where possible, the investments that you
 make now in automation will continue to work in the future.
 Only when it is
 impossible to make a previous version of an endpoint work does the SPP team